JakobHallin/trust-layer-architecture/README.md

 - **cryptographic authentication**
 - **policy and routing**
 - **ML as a secondary layer**
-*Note: ML is not implemented in this prototype — it is only referenced as a possible future extension.*
+*Note: ML is not implemented in this prototype.
+It is only referenced as a possible future extension.*

 ---